-The following flow chart (it cannot be edited) is taken from page 13 of Keeping Children Safe in Education 2018 as the key education safeguarding document.
+The following flow chart (it cannot be edited) is taken from page 13 of Keeping Children Safe in Education 2019 as the key education safeguarding document.
 As outlined previously, online safety concerns are no different to any other safeguarding concern.

-(2) Early help means providing support as soon as a problem emerges at any point in a child's life.
+- (1) In cases which also involve a concern or an allegation of abuse against a staff member, see Part Four of this guidance. - (2) Early help means providing support as soon as a problem emerges at any point in a child's life.
 Where a child would benefit from co-ordinated early help, an early help inter-agency assessment should be arranged.
-Chapter one of Working together to safeguard children provides detailed guidance on the early help process.

-(3) Referrals should follow the local authority's referral process.
-Chapter one of Working together to safeguard children.

-(4) Under the Children Act 1989, local authorities are required to provide services for children in need for the purposes of safeguarding and promoting their welfare.
-This can include section 17 assessments of children in need and section 47 assessments of children at risk of significant harm.
-Full details are in Chapter One of Working together to safeguard children.

-(5) This could include applying for an Emergency Protection Order (EPO).
+Chapter one of Working Together to Safeguard Children provides detailed guidance on the early help process. - (3) Referrals should follow the process set out in the local threshold document and local protocol for assessment.
+Chapter one of Working Together to Safeguard Children. - (4) Under the Children Act 1989, local authorities are required to provide services for children in need for the purposes of safeguarding and promoting their welfare.
+Children in need may be assessed under section 17 of the Children Act 1989.
+Under section 47 of the Children Act 1989, where a local authority has reasonable cause to suspect that a child is suffering or likely to suffer significant harm, it has a duty to make enquiries to decide whether to take action to safeguard or promote the child's welfare.
+Full details are in Chapter one of Working Together to Safeguard Children. - (5) This could include applying for an Emergency Protection Order (EPO).

-St John's Online Safety Policy Sexting
+Sexting

-All schools (regardless of phase) should refer to the UK Council for Child Internet Safety (UKCCIS) guidance on sexting (also referred to as 'youth produced sexual imagery') in schools.
+All schools (regardless of phase) should refer to the UK Council for Internet Safety (UKCIS) guidance on sexting (also referred to as 'youth produced sexual imagery') in schools.
 NB - where one of the parties is over 18, this is no longer sexting but child sexual abuse.

-There is a one-page overview for all staff (not just classroom-based staff) to read, in recognition of the fact that it is mostly someone other than the designated safeguarding lead (DSL) or online safety lead to first become aware of an incident, and it is vital that the correct steps are taken.
+There is a one-page overview called Sexting; how to respond to an incident for all staff (not just classroom-based staff) to read, in recognition of the fact that it is mostly someone other than the designated safeguarding lead (DSL) or online safety lead to first become aware of an incident, and it is vital that the correct steps are taken.
 Staff other than the DSL must not attempt to view, share or delete the image or ask anyone else to do so, but to go straight to the DSL.

-The school DSL will in turn use the full 50-page guidance document including case studies, typologies and a flow chart as shown below (for information only, must be viewed in the context of the full document) to decide next steps and whether other agencies need to be involved.
+The school DSL will in turn use the full guidance document, Sexting in Schools and Colleges to decide next steps and whether other agencies need to be involved.